storj/docs/app/support/faqs/page.md

 We want all of our users to receive value when they choose the Storj DCS service for their storage needs, but it’s possible that a user may no longer need Storj DCS services.
 If a user wants to stop using their account and permanently delete it, the user may do so only after following the steps outlined in the Billing Documentation to eliminate service usage.

 The process to eliminate service usage starts with deleting all data from the service, including all objects and buckets.
 Next, all Access Grants should be deleted.
-Once this is done, the user should submit a support ticket to remove all payment methods and delete the account.&#x20;
+Once this is done, the user should submit a support ticket to remove all payment methods and delete the account.

 For detailed information on how to close your account on Storj DCS, please see the [](docId:1AZ8BVkKsR3a2MTEKq85b) section of this documentation.

 ## Does Storj DCS provide tools for end-user identity management for applications that store data on the service?

 The Storj DCS service is not designed to handle identity management for end users of applications that store data on the service.
 User authentication is expected to be handled by applications.
-Application developers may then make further design decisions related to use the authorization management functions of the service to enable secure and private sharing of data between users of an application or sharing data with a publicly available URL.&#x20;
+Application developers may then make further design decisions related to use the authorization management functions of the service to enable secure and private sharing of data between users of an application or sharing data with a publicly available URL.

 ---